 What are the dates?

 General dates for Mukpo Institute Fall Semester are mid-September through early December.
 The spring semester generally begins in early March and ends early May.
 Click on the curriculum link to find exact dates.
-If the link is not yet up for the semester you are applying for, you can call the Mukpo Institute Coordinator at (802) 633-2384 ext 109.
+If the link is not yet up for the semester you are applying for, you can email the Mukpo Institute Coordinator.

 What does the curriculum look like?

 The curriculum for the Mukpo Institute can be found at the link on the top of this page.
-You can also call the Mukpo Institute Coordinator at (802) 633-2384 ext 109 for further information.
+You can also email the Mukpo Institute Coordinator for further information.
 It should be noted that the gaps between programs, are a time where students can engage in the community practice of living at Karmê Chöling and engage with the residential staff.
 It is likely that during periods when students are not in a program there will be Mukpo specific activities that occur.
 These generally are not determined until the students begin their semester.
 Generally, the events are tailored toward the group of students and what their interests outside of the program curriculum are.

 How many people attend?